Visiting Scholars Program

 LIS Visiting Scholars:

-- may have approved software (other than SAS, SPSS, or Stata) installed on the secure personal computer assigned to you
+- may have approved software (other than SAS, SPSS, Stata, or R) installed on an assigned secure personal computer.

 As a LIS Visiting Scholar, you are expected to:

 - meet any special conditions before direct access to the data is permitted

 - post the results of any research carried out during the visit to the Working Papers Series before publication in a professional venue

 LIS currently offers a Visiting Scholar program in Luxembourg in two ways: